Adidas Sprintstar Review Facts

 Sprintstar offers minimal protection, as it was designed for short distances

 and for running around tracks rather than over hills or technical terrain.
 The sole unit is thin so it protects against bruising while running around tracks but does not protect from feeling objects underfoot.
 The outsole has a Pebax plate above the spikes to protect the foot from feeling the spikes.
-The midsole absorbs some shock during fast races, but was not designed for going downhill or over objects where more shock would be felt.
+The midsole absorbs some shock during fast races but was not designed for going downhill or over objects where more shock would be felt.
 The upper helps hold the heel, midfoot, and forefoot in place during certain maneuvers and protects against sliding, but does not slow over-pronation.

 This shoe has good responsiveness.
 The treads and spikes provide good ground feel.
 The Pebax plate helps create smooth transitions and returns some energy back to the wearer.
 The midsole's standard foam has a small amount of energy return.
 The upper secures the foot but also allows it to move naturally through the gait cycle, even with its low toe box.
 The reinforced mesh maximizes heat exchange.
-The light weight of the shoe also makes movement faster and easier.
+The light weight of the shoe also makes the movement faster and easier.

 The Sprintstar offers very little support.
 The sole unit is thin, with only a small piece of full-length EVA foam to support the underside of the foot.
 There is very little arch support and the low height of the shoe does not allow for additional insoles to be worn.
 The upper provides some support around the ankle and Achilles tendon, and the padding in the tongue adds some support to the top of the foot.
-The SPRINTWEB mesh in the forefoot, overlays in the midfoot, and heel counter add support around the top of the foot.
+The SPRINTWEB mesh in the forefoot, overlays in the midfoot, and heel counter adds support around the top of the foot.

 The Adidas Sprintstar was designed for track and field